Accident Lawyer

 Rideshare vehicles pose a unique risk to cyclists due to their unpredictable movements.
 Unlike private vehicles, Uber and Lyft drivers frequently stop and start to pick up or drop off passengers.
 These sudden stops, often near bicycle lanes, increase the likelihood of a bike crash.

 Distracted driving is another major concern.
-Rideshare drivers rely on navigation apps, accept ride requests, and communicate with passengers while driving, making them less aware of cyclists sharing the road.
+Rideshare drivers rely on navigation apps, accept ride requests, and communicate with passengers while driving, which can make them less aware of cyclists sharing the road.
 Many drivers are also unfamiliar with their operating areas, leading to abrupt lane changes, U-turns, and illegal maneuvers that put cyclists in danger.

 Dooring accidents are another serious risk.
 A rideshare passenger exiting a vehicle without checking for an oncoming cyclist can cause a severe crash.
 Given these hazards, cyclists may need to pursue compensation with the help of a bicycle accident lawyer to cover their medical bills and other losses.